Pennsylvania Department of Health

 Observations:

-Based on review of policies, clinical records, and investigation documents, as well as staff interviews, it was determined that the facility failed to ensure that residents were free from abuse for one of eight residents reviewed (Resident 6).
+Based on review of policies and clinical records, as well as staff interviews, it was determined that the facility failed to ensure that care plans were updated to reflect changes in residents' care needs for one of eight residents reviewed (Resident 7).

 Findings include:

 The submission of this plan of correction does not constitute admission or agreement on the part of the provider with the deficiencies or conclusions contained in the Statement of Deficiencies.
-This plan of correction is prepared and executed solely to respond to the allegation of non-compliance cited during the survey ended on May 28, 2025.
+This plan of correction is prepared and executed solely to respond to the allegation of non-compliance cited during the annual re-licensure survey ended on July 23, 2025.

 1. Actions taken for the situation identified: